solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 one as it does some JS interop to call `<canvas>` element context (which we define on the host HTML page).

-The pen and rt just define the relation between the previous and next states.
+The pen and rt just define the relationship between the previous and next states.
 Even without any mutable state, the code looks quite nice and simple.

 ```prolog